The Psychology Behind Cutting Someone Off

 Why is cutting people off rude?

-Cutting people off can be perceived as rude when it’s done abruptly, without explanation, or without attempting to address the underlying issues first.
+Cutting people off can be perceived as rude when done abruptly, without explanation, or without attempting to address the underlying issues first.
 This can leave the other person feeling hurt, confused, or dismissed.
 Open communication and consideration for the other person’s feelings can mitigate the perception of rudeness.

 Is it rude to cut people off?